-Once an idea, in principle, has been agreed as ok for further development, it is the principal investigator’s responsibility to ensure that the proposal is scientifically and methodologically sound, operationally and financially feasible and ethical.
+Once an idea has been agreed upon for further development by the staff who will be supporting the study, it is the principal investigator’s responsibility to ensure that the proposal is scientifically and methodologically sound, operationally and financially feasible and ethical.

-At this point it is also essential that any proposed research considers the likely impact on standard care of patients, access to care and other resources (human, logistic and financial).
+It is important that any proposed research considers the likely impact on standard care of patients, access to care and other resources (human, logistic and financial).

 In addition, it is important to consider whether the research is likely to impact on other areas, for example, nursing, allied health, laboratory, radiology, pharmacy and medical records.
 It is recommended, when relevant, that these groups are consulted with early to ensure that they are able to assist in the way the research proposes.